healeycodes/healeycodes.com/posts/compiling-lisp-to-bytecode-and-running-it.md

 During execution, only one branch runs.
 When the conditional check is true, it increases the position by two, causing the true branch to run followed by skipping over the false branch.
 When the check is false, the position is incremented by one and we jump directly to the false branch.

-There are some instructions here that we haven't seen yet. `less_than` pops two values from the stack and compares them (here, that's `1.0` and `2.0`).
-The true branch uses `load_var` to load a variable from the stack frame.
+There are some instructions here that we haven't seen yet. `less_than` pops two values from the stack and compares them (here, that's `1.0` and `2.0`), and the true branch uses `load_var` to load a variable from the stack frame.
 In this case, a built-in function called `print`.

 In order to call a built-in function, or a closure, we use `call_lambda` followed by the number of arguments we're consuming from the stack.
 Here, we're passing a single argument, `1.0`.